-This is one of the reasons why bodybuilders and other athletes are precise with their nutrient intake.
+This is one of the reasons why bodybuilders and other athletes are somewhat precise with their nutrient intake.
 Surely a little extra protein isn’t going to do much harm, but LOTS of people get carried away with their protein supplements.

-Add the extra protein if you need more calories for muscle gains, but don’t get carried away with it for extended duration.
+Add the extra protein if you need more protein calories for muscle gains, but don’t get carried away with it for extended duration.

-Our thoughts on Protein Supplements
+Thoughts on Protein Supplements

 Protein supplements only aid in your quest for proper nutrient intake, but should not be consumed to replace a meal more than once a day.
 Actual whole foods offer much more such as egg whites, yogurt, and milk because they’re high in vitamins, minerals, and BCAA’s as well.

 This type of supplementation is by far the most popular just after multi-vitamins.
 Research shows that proper use of protein supplementation can lead to fat loss, metabolic boosts, and lean muscle gain.
 This is of course only possible through proper dieting, training, and the right supplement.

 Some brands will cause you to have diarrhea, gas, and an upset stomach.
 This is usually a sign that the protein quality is low and probably meant you got some cheap no-name shit online.

 Spend the extra couple of dollars and get some quality products from brands such as NutraBio, Dymatize, Optimum Nutrition, or Ronnie Coleman Signature series too.
 Great brands to try.